ページの先頭へ戻る

 Safety

-Use drive STO and specify brakes for gravity-loaded axes.
+Use STO and specify brakes for gravity-loaded axes.

 Standards

-Ask about CE/RoHS and documentation required for your region or OEM process.
+Ask about CE/RoHS and any documentation required for your region or OEM process.

 Comparison: motor + gear vs μDD Motor